Technology Acceptable Use Policy 2022-2023

 Carroll School routinely monitors usage of CarrollNet and may review any communications on its systems.
 Carroll School is able to override all passwords.
 Users do not have a privacy right in the contents of their computer system, including messages sent, received, or stored on the email systems or in their use of the Internet.
 Passwords to these systems exist for the benefit of Carroll School.
 Users should have no expectation that the ability to choose a password for a system in any way limits the ability or right of Carroll School to monitor all activity.

 During the academic year, Carroll School routinely monitors students’ online activities including internet searches and communications using Google applications on School-provided devices.
 Students and parents should not expect any rights to privacy in online activities and communications using these devices and applications.
 Carroll’s computer network acceptable use policy governs.
 The School uses reasonable efforts to monitor and recognizes that no monitoring tools are comprehensive.
 If the Head of School or Division Heads of the Carroll School receives notification of what they consider to be inappropriate or potentially harmful type online activities, the School will make reasonable effort to contact parents/guardians of the child.
 Parents are also advised to monitor and to establish restrictions on student use of electronic devices, particularly concerning internet and social media activities.

 Security on any computer system is a high priority, especially when the system involves many Users.
-No User may have access to another’s files on the CarrollNet.
+No User may have access to another’s files on the CarrollNet intranet.
 The following guidelines will help maintain CarrollNet security:

-- If you feel you have identified a security problem on the Internet, you must notify the Director of Technology.
+- If you feel you have identified a security problem on the Internet, you must notify the Chief Technology Officer.